tcsavage/rumex/README.md

 This project serves as both an educational tool - for leraning about lexers, parsers, interpreters and compilers - and as a fun toy language to play with.

 RUMEX is a modified implementation of the RUM Brainfuck variant.
 Where as RUM is a superset of Brainfuck, RUMEX is not.
 This is because RUMEX uses explicit comment delimiters, as opposed to Brainfuck's "anything that isn't code is ignored" approach.
-This is primeraly to permit comments to contain characters which would otherwise be considered code, but it has the added advantage of improving clarity as well.
+This is primarily to permit comments to contain characters which would otherwise be considered code, but it has the added advantage of improving clarity as well.

 Commands
 --------